Distress in cancer caregiving: History

 With medical advances in cancer screening and treatment, cancer has become a chronic rather than an acute disease with the result that patients survive longer with cancer.
 As a result, there has been a push towards outpatient care in recent years.
 Consequently, informal caregivers are now taking on the responsibility of caring for a loved one with cancer.
 Informal caregivers have become so essential that they are estimated to provide an average of 55% of the care needed.
 For years, research has been reporting the physical, psychological, financial, social, and spiritual repercussions of cancer on the patient.
 With the discovery of the distress, particularly psychological, that cancer could cause in patients, researchers also began to investigate whether caring for someone with cancer could have similar effects on informal caregivers.
 Over the years, many stressors have been identified and the effects of caring for a loved one with cancer are becoming well documented.
 Research in this area is continuing not only to better understand the caregiver's experience, but also to learn how their adjustment to the caregiver role impacts their ability to provide care to the cancer patient.

 Psychological repercussions

 Patient-caregiver differences

-While both the cancer patient and caregiver are psychologically affected by cancer, the way it can affect them differs in many respects.
-While both patients and caregivers report significant unmet needs in the areas of managing daily life, emotions, and social identity, it has been found that patients are less concerned with these issues than caregivers are.
-This may be due to caregivers neglecting their own needs in order to improve the care of the patient.
+Cancer patients and caregivers are psychologically affected by cancer, however the way it affects them differs in many respects.
+Both patients and caregivers report significant unmet needs in the areas of managing daily life, emotions, and social identity.
+Studies Indicate that patients are less concerned with these daily life issues than their caregivers.
+Caregivers may be more concerned with these daily life issues because they are neglecting their own needs in order to improve the care of the patient.
 Men and women may have different perceptions of the cancer and its effects depending on their role as either the patient or the caregiver.